No drug 'cover-up' in Kenyan athletics - Coe

 Last updated on .From the section Sport Africa

-There is "no suggestion" that there has been any state-sponsored drug cheating in Kenyan athletics despite a series of high-profile doping scandals, the president of World Athletics, Sebastian Coe, has said.
+There is "no suggestion" that there has been any state-sponsored drug cheating in Kenyan athletics despite a series of high-profile doping scandals, says World Athletics president Lord Coe.

 Kenya avoided joining Russia in being banned from international competition in November after other nations voiced their concern to the sport's global governing body.